Nepiki/Guides/(WIP)-Pokémon-Trading-Card-Game-2:-The-Invasion-of-Team-GR!.md

 _Defeat Ronald in the GR Grass Fortress!_

-Ronald will stop you in the fortress main entrance room after you've collected the GR Grass Coin.
-You only get one shot at the duel, and you must win, so save directly after obtaining the coin.
+* Ronald will stop you in the entrance room, after you've collected the GR Grass Coin, as you try to leave.
+You only get one chance, and you must win, so save directly after obtaining the coin.
 His deck is Grass/Colorless.

 [Ronald's Deck List](https://imgur.com/a/UB0oGDG)